-For centuries and across cultures, colour has been used to evoke emotion, convey meaning and to express feelings.
+For centuries and across cultures, color has been used to evoke emotion, convey meaning and to express feelings.

 Businesses use color psychology everyday to communicate targeted messages to their customers and to inspire emotional appeals.